SDK Single-Agent Loop Timeline-Native Multi-Channel Streaming

 ReAct Agent V2 — Loop & Tool Integration (detailed)

-ReAct Agent V2 — Detailed Loop & Tool Integration autonomous loop — up to max_iterations rounds User Input user.prompt + attachments Context Assembly render_timeline() + sources + announce + 3 cache checkpoints LLM Decision react_decision_stream_v2 structured JSON output: action + tool + params + notes Output Channels thinking / answer followup / canvas usage sidecar → Client streamed fanout tool call Tool-Call Validation Gate protocol order check · path namespace validation react.notice on error → agent sees next round react.* tool external tool In-loop react.* Tools react.read · react.stream react.file · react.patch react.hide · react.memsearch operate on timeline & data spaces External Tool Execution web_tools · code_exec mcp_tools · skill tools subprocess / network result returned to agent Contribute to Timeline ctx_browser.contribute() tool.call + tool.result blocks round contribution → timeline state Budget & Iteration Check rounds < max_iterations? token budget remaining? yes → next round no → final answer next round Persist: conv.timeline.v1 + conv:sources_pool + turn.log + artifacts → turn end
+ReAct Agent V2 — Detailed Loop & Tool Integration autonomous loop — up to max_iterations rounds User Input user.prompt + attachments Context Assembly render_timeline() + sources + announce + 3 cache checkpoints LLM Decision react_decision_stream_v2 structured JSON output: action + tool + params + notes Output Channels thinking / answer followup / canvas usage sidecar → Client streamed fanout tool call Tool-Call Validation Gate protocol order check · path namespace validation react.notice on error → agent sees next round react.* tool external tool In-loop react.* Tools react.read · react.write react.pull · react.patch react.hide · react.memsearch operate on timeline & data spaces External Tool Execution web_tools · code_exec mcp_tools · skill tools subprocess / network result returned to agent Contribute to Timeline ctx_browser.contribute() tool.call + tool.result blocks round contribution → timeline state Budget & Iteration Check rounds < max_iterations? token budget remaining? yes → next round no → final answer next round Persist: conv.timeline.v1 + conv:sources_pool + turn.log + artifacts → turn end

 Standard LLM tool calling routes tool invocations to external executors.
 ReAct v2 supplements this with a set of in-loop react.* tools that operate directly on the timeline and the agent's data spaces — without leaving the decision loop.